limentum/limentum.github.io/_vestige/interlude-the-party.md

 "What happened?"

 "Ugh, Claire decided to just not show up, I guess, on the day we're supposed to present that stupid history project?
 And, obviously she didn't give me her part of the project, or anything.
 So, I had tell Mr Thomas about the situation, which was fucking embarassing," she paused for a moment, taking a deep breath.
 "Thankfully, he said he wouldn't reduce my grade for handing it in late since I actually had my part finished, and was on her ass with calls and texts about the project for days!
-God, what a bitch- I must've called her like thirty times before class to get her to email me her part, and everytime it went straight to voicemail - and she told me last night that she'd have it ready for today!"
+God, what a bitch- I must've called her thirty times before class to get her to email me her part, and everytime it went straight to voicemail - and she told me last night that she'd have it ready for today!"

 "Have you gotten a hold of her yet?"
 I asked, closing my laptop and setting it beside me.

 Shae turns her head to me, shaking her head, "Nope, she's been ghosting me all day."

-"Sounds like typical Claire."
+"Typical Claire."

 "Yeah, I shouldn't have partnered with her, but apparently I can't say no to people, so..." she claims.
 I chuckle lightly in response.
 "Anyways!
 I didn't just come here to complain to you!" she says, sitting up on the bed, now facing towards me.